glennirwin/webgp/src/API.md

   uniformBlocks: [ub1,ub2,ub3],  // Array of UniformBlock objects to attach
   textureOut: true,   // Capture update output as texture (must set gl_Position and textureColor in the shader)
   textureWidth: 10, textureHeight: 10,  // Optionally set the dimensions of the texture, default dimensions are sqrt(units)+1 (enough to fit)
-  textureFeedback: "tex",  // Texture output will be assigned to the uniform with this name so it can be referenced inside the shader
+  textureFeedback: "tex",  // Texture output will be assigned to the uniform with this name so it can be referenced inside the shader using params
   updateStep: {   // update each unit using i_<var> and o_<var> (Transform feedback is used)
   	params: { time: "float", tex: "sampler2D" },  // parameters given to shader as u_<name> can also use sampler2D etc...
     	glsl: `void main() {  o_position = i_position + 1.0;}`	// Note: make sure to assign all the outputs